MicroEJ/docs/KernelDeveloperGuide/overview.rst

 Guide <https://developer.microej.com/packages/devdevguide-4.0-A/TLT-0784-MAN-DeviceDevGuide.pdf>`_).
 A Multi-Sandbox Firmware can only be built with a Multi-Sandbox Platform.

-A *Single-App Firmware* is produced by building and linking a Standalone Application with a Platform.
+A *Mono-Sandbox Firmware* is produced by building and linking a Standalone Application with a Platform.

 A *Virtual Device* is the Multi-Sandbox Firmware counterpart for developing